ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-overlays-multi-site.md

 {{site.data.keyword.attribute-definition-list}}

 # Architecture pattern for multisite NSX-T topologies
 {: #arch-pattern-overlays-multi-site}

-{{site.data.keyword.vmwaresolutions_full}} Dedicated instances offer a standard NSX-T topology with a single NSX-T edge cluster, which includes a single Tier-0 (T0) and Tier-1 (T1) Gateways.
+VMware vCenter Server® instances offer a standard NSX-T topology with a single NSX-T edge cluster, which includes a single Tier-0 (T0) and Tier-1 (T1) Gateways.
 You have several options to build and customize multisite overlay topologies.
 You can manually provision new NSX-T edge clusters and deploy new Tier-0 (T0) and Tier-1 (T1) Gateways after initial deployment by following VMware NSX-T™ documentation.

 This section provides a few examples on how these topologies can be customized for your needs.